kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Removed DestinationRule for Istio Ingress Gateway

-In this release we removed the DestinationRule custom resource for the `istio-ingressgateway` service located in the `istio-system` Namespace.
+In this release we removed the DestinationRule CR for the `istio-ingressgateway` service located in the `istio-system` Namespace.
 Destination Rule allowed sidecars to use **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using a fully qualified domain name (FQDN).
 You can still use Destination Rules in your local (Minikube) installations.

 ## Installation

 ### Tiller upgrade to version 2.16.6

-We upgraded Tiller to version 2.16.6 that contains a fix for issue with fetching `metrics.k8s.io` resources.
+We upgraded Tiller to version 2.16.6 that contains a fix for the issue with fetching `metrics.k8s.io` resources.
 In most cases, [this error](https://github.com/helm/helm/issues/6361 ) caused the installation or upgrade of a given component to fail.
-With new, more stable version, no such error was yet observed.
+With the new, more stable version, no such error has been observed so far.

 ## Eventing